ozgurozmen/FS-DSSE/README.md

+TODO:

+1 - Make changes to the update functions, such as re-newing the row keys for updated files (to do this, request the state matrix from the server and also initialize the state matrix with all 1s)
+2 - Encrypt/Decrypt the string D
+3 - Store the keyword hash table at the server side and request and get it in search 4 - Optimize the data type for D (OPTIONAL)

 # IM-DSSE
 Basic implementation of IM-DSSE.
 The full paper will be available soon.
 This project is built on CodeLite IDE (link: http://codelite.org).
 It is recommended to install CodeLite to load the full IM-DSSE workspace.